-When we get overwhelmed due to our circling thoughts, we try to numb our minds with social media.
+When we get overwhelmed due to our circling thoughts, we try to numb our minds by mindlessly scrolling on social media.
 It has become a new medium for relaxation.

 We should rely on a medium that helps us channel our thoughts onto a focused solution.
 You can dump your thoughts in a journal, or you can just use it for brainstorming.
 It helps us to clear our minds, relax and take better decisions.